kgrgreer/foam3/src/foam/nanos/notification/email/README.md

 For example, there can be several emailTemplates under the same name as well.
 According to the given values of name, group, locale, spid, It will try to find a proper emailTemplate.

-If no emailTemplate is found with given info, in the end it will try to search an emailTemplate with only a name which is not a totally desired one.
+If no emailTemplate is found with the given info, in the end it will try to search an emailTemplate with only a name which is not a totally desired one.
 So make sure there is a proper emailTemplate that is well described for the purpose.